yurenchen000/terminator-hints-plugin/README.md

 then press the key to input highlight strings. or
 - `ESC` to giveup

-Tips: hesitate choice: hold can highlight choice, then press another key can change choice (last key up is final choice)
+Tips: hesitate choice: hold to highlight, then press another key can change choice (last key up is final choice)
+Tips: same items use same select key
 Note: behavor not exactly the same as kitty-hints

 ## screenshot & use case